learn-co-curriculum/dsc-statistical-modeling/README.md

 Such a simple model would describe a person's height has **almost** a linear relationship with weight i.e. weight increases with height.

 So this is our simple model for the relationship.
-Of course we can use more sophisticated models like quadratic equations or polynomial equations for a **better fit**, and you may see this later on if you dig into more advanced modeling.
+Of course, we can use more sophisticated models like quadratic equations or polynomial equations for a **better fit**, and you may see this later on if you dig into more advanced modeling.

-Looking at this line above, we can define is as **Income = 1500 + 1000 * Age**, based on slope ($m$ or $\beta_1$) and intercept (c or $\beta_0$) values.
+Looking at this line above, we can define it as **Income = 1500 + 1000 * Age**, based on slope ($m$ or $\beta_1$) and intercept (c or $\beta_0$) values.

-This would be our **linear model** (Linear refers to a model consisting a straight line, or "linear regression"), which can help us work out a weight value for a given height.
+This would be our **linear model** (Linear refers to a model consisting of a straight line, or "linear regression"), which can help us work out a weight value for a given height.
 In summary,

 > A model is expressed as a mathematical equation showing the relationship between dependent and independent variables.